thomasclarke1969/documentation/quick-start/android/install.md

 1. Download the latest Layer SDK JAR file from [Github](https://github.com/layerhq/releases-android/tree/master/releases/com/layer/sdk/layer-sdk)
 2. Drag the JAR file into the /libs directory of your Android Studio application
 3. Navigate to the JAR file in Android Studio navigator, right click and select "Add As A Library..."
-4. Navigate to your `build.gradle` file and ensure that you include the following:
+4. Navigate to the `build.gradle` file at the app level (not the project level) and ensure that you include the following:

 ```groovy
 dependencies {